Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 • severe tearing;

-• flies and dots before the eyes;
+• spots and spots before the eyes;

 • flickering light flashes;